mariellemanlulu/resume/README.md

 - Static website generator is what makes the job easy.
 Provide it with content (lightweight markup file) and a theme (HTML & CSS), and _viola_ it formats into a working website.
 Maintaining your site becomes effortless making your document in sync with the world in no time.

 - `Jekyll` is the generator that Github Pages provides to process static websites.
-There are 3 ways you can work with Jekyll: [by modifiying settings](),[forking a theme](), or [starting from scratch]().
+There are 3 ways you can work with Jekyll: [by modifiying settings](), [forking a theme](), or [starting from scratch]().
 Forking a theme was done for this project.

 ##### Hosting the site

 - After developing your site, it's now time to make it alive.
 Having your website hosted on the internet where anyone with a link can visit avoids duplication.
-Etter defines this as _single sourcing_.
+Etter defines this as [_single sourcing_](https://en.wikipedia.org/wiki/Single-source_publishing).
 Having only one copy of the documentation ensures accuracy, because you are maintaining from a "single source".
 Moreover, you will need a web hosting provider and, generally, it is not free.

 - `Github Pages`, however, is free for hosting a static site with Jekyll!

-##### Final Key Points (draft)
+#### Final Key Points

-- Single Sourcing
+- Avoid duplication, use **single-source publishing**.
-- Keep documentation with source code
+- Keep **documentation with source code**.
-- Contribution
+- **Encourage contribution** by using accesible tools and version control.
-- Separation content and formatting
+- **Separate content and formatting** for easy maintenance.

 ## More Resources (draft)